PAFR2003/LesserSpaceNations/README.md

 >* Speaks Albanian and English
 >* She was born in Durrës but move to Tirana to pursue better education
 >* She was the direct descendant of ChatGPT's CTO today

+ Farewell statement:

+*"The advance systems of this spaceship will lead us towards new beginnings in the new settlement where humans are robots are treated equally to each other with freedom and peace."*

+*- Luftërore Murati's written statement about the spaceship and its departure*

+## MANA Group